nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 - Repeat the step above for each application that should whitelisted
 - After that, fully close then reopen your application (in case it was running) for it to detect the hidden devices.
 Alternatively, just reconnect your controllers.

 From this point, the applications on the list should be able to detect the hidden devices.
-The image below is an example of the application "UCR" being able to see a hidden Controller and creating a Virtual DS4:
+The image below is an example of the application "UCR" being able to see a hidden Controller and emulating a DualShock 4:
 ![HidHideExampleSetup](images/HidHideClient_ExampleSetup.png){: .glightbox }

 !!! important "Users of DS4Windows: PAY ATTENTION!"